codingMustache/codingMustache/README.md

 ## Joke of the Day

-I accidentally drank a bottle of invisible ink.
-Now I’m in hospital, waiting to be seen.
+What do you call a boomerang that won't come back?
+A stick.

 ## Daily Trivia

-The programming language &#039;Swift&#039; was created to replace what other programming language?
+What is the name of the default theme that is installed with Windows XP?
- 1. Ruby
+ 1. Neptune
- 2. C++
+ 2. Whistler
- 3. Objective-C
+ 3. Bliss
- 4. C#
+ 4. Luna

 <details>
   <summary>Answer</summary>
-  Objective-C
+  Luna
 </details>